Northwest Indiana Community Action Corporation assistance programs.

 Utility programs and conservation

 Families and individuals from the area that are seeking assistance for paying heating or energy bills may wish to check out the EAP - Energy Assistance Program.
 NWICA may be able to offer low income customers assistance with paying utility bills by this program or the second option, which is weatherization.
 The first, the Energy Assistance Program, helps households by making a one off payment towards the cost of energy bills.
+They also help clients apply for Indiana utility bill assistance programs.

 Those looking to save money can take a look at the Weatherization Program, which helps in the reduction of high heating costs and has the aim of cutting their energy consumption down.
 The free weatherization program is available courtesy of the Northwest Indiana Community Action Corporation in the regions of Jasper, Newton, Porter and Lake Counties.
 Anyone eligible may get help with making improvements to their home to reduce their families consumption of energy.